HMS Dart (1882): Hydrographic survey work

 Requisitioned as a yacht for the Commander-in-Chief, Australia Station, she instead was fitted out for survey duties of the Australia Station.
-She commenced service on the Australia Station in 1883 undertaking hydrographic surveys around Australia, New Zealand and the South Pacific; Survey work was also undertaken in the waters of Fiji, Gilbert and Ellice Islands Marshall Islands and New Britain Island, from May to September, 1884.
+She commenced service on the Australia Station in 1883 undertaking hydrographic surveys around Australia, New Zealand and the South Pacific; Survey work was also undertaken in the waters of Fiji, Gilbert and Ellice Islands, Marshall Islands and New Britain Island, from May to September, 1884.

 In 1883 Dart became involved with an action in the New Hebrides under the command of Lieutenant-Commander W W Moore.
 This followed the murder of Captain Belbin of the Borough Belle.
 A party was landed from Dart and in the engagement that followed, 8 natives and one crew man were killed with another wounded.
 Punishment in the form of confiscation of weapons and burning of villages took place after the incident.

 In 1893 Port Arthur and "Dead Island" (Isle of the Dead) on Australia's Tasman Peninsula were surveyed and published as Admiralty chart 1475.

 Later activities

 In 1885 she became the first command of Arthur Mostyn Field.
 She was reported as potentially lost on Wednesday 26 June 1889 after a whaleboat was found near North Cape, Auckland, but she later sailed into Sydney.
 Commander John Franklin Parry was in command from March 1897 until March 1900, when she served as a surveying vessel on the Australia station.
 Lieutenant Charles Edward Monro was appointed in command on 1 March 1900, the same month she visited Sydney and Hobart.
 She was in Brisbane in early January 1901.
-Lieutenant Frederick Claude Coote Pasco was appointed in command in January 1902.
+Lieutenant (later Commander) Frederick Claude Coote Pasco was appointed in command in January 1902.
 She visited Nouméa and the Solomon Islands in June 1902.

 She was paid off in 1904 and lent as a training ship to the New South Wales Government.
-She was sold for £1010 at Sydney on 9 May 1912 to the Victorian Government for use as a tender to the training ship John Murray.
+She was sold for £1010 at Sydney on 9 May 1912 to the Victoria State Government for use as a tender to the training ship John Murray.
 In 1919, she was sold for £1500 to Mr J. Harrison, of the Shipping and Trading Agency.
 She was again reported lost in July 1919 after wreckage was found near St Helens, Tasmania, but she turned up safely in Hobart.
 She was sold in 1920 to French owners based in Nouméa.
 She was known as Jeanne Elisabeth and later Athalai.